Partner, Business and Professional Services Senior Analyst

 Summary of experience

-Michael serves as RSM’s national law firm services practice lead and has over 18 years of experience serving business and professional service firms, including law firms, consulting firms and executive search firms.
+Michael serves as RSM’s national law firm services practice lead and has more than 20 years of experience serving business and professional services firms, including law firms, consulting firms and executive search firms.
 He has extensive experience in partnership audits and preparing financial reports in accordance with the income tax and modified cash basis of accounting.
-He is a frequent speaker on business and professional service firms accounting topics and is a facilitator for local and national training for the firm.
+He is a frequent speaker on business and professional services and accounting topics and is a facilitator for local and national training for the firm.

 Michael assists clients and other organizations in the following areas:

 - Internal control system evaluations and reviews